- 1What Is the Pathophysiology of Erythema Nodosum?

 Conclusion

 Erythema nodosum, the most common type of panniculitis, is a painful subcutaneous fat disorder.
-Generally, it is idiopathic but is also a manifestation of under diseases or a reaction to a drug.
+Generally, it is idiopathic but is also a manifestation of underlying diseases or a reaction to a drug.
 It is a delayed hypersensitivity response to several antigens.
 Management is symptom-specific, and treating any underlying disorders present can resolve the lesion.